The "Latinos" of Asia: How Filipinos Break the Rules of Race

 Cost : Free and open to the public.

-Sponsor(s): Center for Southeast Asian Studies, Program on International Migration, Chicano Studies Research Center
+Sponsor(s): Center for Southeast Asian Studies, Center for the Study of International Migration, Chicano Studies Research Center